-You will have time at leisure in Kathmandu today when you may do some sightseeing or shopping or simply relax by the pool at your hotel.
+You will have time at leisure in Kathmandu today when you may do some sightseeing or shopping or simply relax at your hotel.
 Later there will be a group transfer to the airport for your overnight flight to the UK.